weberBen/ChoiceFreeGenerator/README.md

 <img src="Annexes/Images/choiceFreeDef.png" width="70%"  align="middle">

-The generator convert a living and normalized SDF to a Choice-Free.
+The generator convert a living and normalized SDF to a living Choice-Free.
 That transformation is apply on each transition in the SDF that have more than 1 input as shown below.

 <img src="Annexes/Images/SdfTransformation.png" width="70%"  align="middle">